Watch the Tour De France: Going to the Greatest Cycling Event of All Time

 Then, after the thrilling start, we walked around Bilbao, went to the Guggenheim for lunch, restocked our backpacks, and took a funicular up the hillside to catch the second to last climb of the day.
 We thought we were so clever planning out our spot to watch the Tour come through.
 However, thousands of others had the same idea!

-So when we approached the top of the climb, we scouted out a few different options where we could easily stand on the side of the road and watch the peloton go by.
+When we approached the top of the climb, we scouted out a few different options where we could easily stand on the side of the road and watch the peloton go by.
 We also found a nearby pub where we could use the bathroom and refuel!
 That day was our first mountaintop viewing of the Tour and by far the most memorable!

-Stage 3: The First Finish
+Stage 3: Watching My First Tour de France Finish

 Witnessing the determination and skill of these world-class athletes is awe-inspiring.
 Make sure to leave space for the riders.
 The last thing you want is to be one of those people taking a selfie and then taking out half the peloton!

-After watching the Tour de France pass by, if you’re at the finish you can join the celebrations as the winners are crowned.
+After watching the Tour de France riders pass by, if you’re at the finish you can join the celebrations as the winners are crowned.
 In addition, many towns organize post-race events.
 These provide the perfect opportunity to unwind, relive the day’s highlights with fellow fans, and relish in your shared love for cycling.

-- Which part of the stage do you want to see?
+• Which part of the stage do you want to see?

-- What time will you meet your group?
+• What time will you meet your group?

-- Does your hotel offer breakfast- most mid-range French hotels do!
+• Does your hotel offer breakfast- most mid-range French hotels do!

-- Where will you be staying the next night and how will you get there?
+• Where will you be staying the next night and how will you get there?

 Following the Tour de France in person is an unforgettable adventure that blends the thrill of witnessing world-class athleticism with the richness of French culture and hospitality.
 From the moment the peloton zooms past, to the interactions with locals and fellow fans, every aspect of watching the Tour de France in person will leave a lasting impression.